Sotun-1010/python_test/Readme.md

 ## My Test Python Project
-This project was created with some python libraries
+This project was created with some python libraries.

+### Libraries Used
+- Pandas
+- Matplotlib
+- Seaborn
+- Plotly
+- Hv Plot